The 2023 Annual Meeting and Council Election will be held at 4:30 PM on Thursday, September 21, 2023.

 What is the Council?

-Freelance members work in screen, television and new media, and Staff members work in television, digital and radio news shops under the Guild’s jurisdiction.
+Film/TV/Streaming members work in screen, television and new media; Online Media members work in digital news shops; Broadcast/Cable/Streaming News members work in traditional broadcast and cable news shops and newer streaming shops, all in positions under the Guild’s jurisdiction.

 What does the Council do?